 Hosted by the Wilton E. Scott Institute for Energy Innovation at Carnegie Mellon University, the CMU Energy + Cleantech Hackathon is an opportunity for collegiate students to tackle some of the toughest challenges facing leading energy companies and organizations.
-The Hackathon will take place virtually from October 1-4, 2021.

 Students will work in interdisciplinary teams for 48 hours to combine their energy expertise, data analytics, business intelligence, and economic reasoning to solve a specific problem presented to them.
 Participants have the opportunity to engage with real-world energy data, network with energy experts, and win $2,250 in total prizes– First Prize ($1,000), Second Prize ($750), Third Prize ($500).

 A typical winning team will comprise of participants who are skilled in one or more of the following areas: